Classics-Craftworks/Classics-Dye-Tweaks/README.md

 ## Overview

-* Tweaks the new dye textures introduced in Java 1.21.9 by:
+* Tweaks the dye textures introduced in Minecraft Java 1.21.9 by:
     * Removing the palette strip from the bottom of all 16 textures
     * Raising the Blue Dye texture by 1 pixel
     * Adding 2 missing pixels to the bottom left of the Red Dye texture